pydiaid

 * [**One-click GUI installer:**](#one-click-gui) Choose this installation if you only want the GUI and/or keep things simple.

 * [**Pip installer:**](#pip) Choose this installation if you want to use py_diAID as a Python package in an existing Python 3.8 environment (e.g. a Jupyter notebook).
-If needed, the GUI and CLI can be installed with pip.
+If needed, the GUI can be installed with pip.

 * [**Developer installer:**](#developer) Choose this installation if you are familiar with CLI tools, [conda](https://docs.conda.io/en/latest/), and Python.
 This installation allows access to all available features of py_diAID and even allows to modify its source code directly.
 Generally, the developer version of py_diAID outperforms the precompiled versions making this the installation of choice for high-throughput experiments.